-- 7.1.1 Lead Agencies must invest in quality activities based on an assessment of the state/territory's needs to carry out those activities.
+Lead Agencies must invest in quality activities based on an assessment of the state/territory's needs to carry out those activities.
 Lead Agencies have the flexibility to design an assessment of their quality activities that best meet their needs, including how often they do the assessment.
 Describe your state/territory assessment process, including the frequency of assessment (658G(a)(1); 98.53(a)).

 The Office of Early Childhood recognizes the NAEYC Workforce Blueprint and elements of the Build It Better Survey as guides for the development of a state professional development system.
 Since the last survey of Connecticut's system was performed, the OEC has taken steps to address each element through the four policy lenses: compensation; integration of professional development across OEC divisions serving various child care and education sectors and settings; equity and workforce diversity; and quality assurance.
 As a first step in this work, the OEC contracted with the CT RESC Alliance and Early Childhood Associates to conduct a multi-tiered needs assessment to determine technical assistance providers' learning needs, program setting consultation needs, program setting professional learning needs, and preferred delivery mechanisms.
 The report illustrated the needs assessment results on Technical Assistance (TA) providers' learning needs and their available support.
-ECA administered the needs assessment survey to individuals who are currently or in the past year have provided technical assistance across settings serving young children and their families, specifically targeting the OEC funded QIS activities. - 7.1.2 Describe the findings of the assessment and if any overarching goals for quality improvement were identified.
-If applicable, include a direct URL/website link for any available evaluation or research related to the findings.
-In November 2020, a user-friendly survey was distributed to 84 technical assistance providers throughout the State.
-The overall response rate was approximately 75% (with 63 individual respondents).
-The findings illustrate the needs of the TA providers' in areas such as professional growth and the design, delivery, and assessment of professional learning opportunities.
-These findings will inform modifications for technical assistance strategies for all OEC TA vendors and contractors.
+ECA administered the needs assessment survey to individuals who are currently or in the past year have provided technical assistance across settings serving young children and their families, specifically targeting the OEC funded QIS activities.
+All state approved trainings are evaluated by participants, with all evaluations and feedback reviewed by OEC for improvement.
+Additionally, OEC is collaborating with UCONN to develop data driven, evaluative systems for quality activities and initiatives.
+Protraxx is the system we will use to manage registration for professional development for the agency for all divisions.
+QI and ECE will be able to manage registration and participant engagement/completion of professional development activities and training.
+As part of the professional development activities, we will be soliciting direct feedback from participants and from educators to understand their experiences with training/development to inform future quality activities.